David Petraeus: Additional recognition

 In January 2012, Petraeus was named one of "The 50 Most Powerful People in Washington" by GQ magazine.
 Petraeus was inducted 29 January 2012, into the Reserve Officers Association's (ROA) Minuteman Hall of Fame as the 2011 Inductee during the 2012 ROA National Security Symposium.
 The German Order of Merit was presented to Petraeus on 14 February, by the German Secretary of Defense Thomas de Maizière.
 According to de Maizière, he is an "outstanding strategist and a true friend of the German people".

 On 16 March 2012, the Dutch minister of defense Hans Hillen knighted Petraeus at the Hague with the Knight Grand Cross of the Order of Orange-Nassau with swords.
 The Minister thanked Petraeus in his speech for his, "unconditional support to the Dutch troops and for being a driving force behind a successful mission.
 Through his personal efforts for cooperation between the Netherlands and America, the Netherlands could achieve significant operational successes with the Task Force Uruzgan."

 In 2012, Petraeus received the Golden Plate Award of the American Academy of Achievement.
 The following year, in 2013, the New-York Historical Society established the Petraeus-Hertog Lecture Leadership Library series.
 Petraeus was featured alongside 18 other graduates of the United States Military Academy in West Point Leadership: Profiles of Courage, a collection of leadership biographies published in 2013.

 Captured correspondence from Osama bin Laden "Letters from Abbottabad" revealed that in May 2010, Bin Laden wanted to target President Barack Obama and General Petraeus.
 Bin Laden wrote: "The reason for concentrating on them is that Obama is the head of infidelity and killing him automatically will make Biden take over the presidency for the remainder of the term, as it is the norm over there.
 Biden is totally unprepared for that post, which will lead the U.S. into a crisis."
 It further went on to say, "As for Petraeus, he is the man of the hour in this last year of the war, and killing him would alter the war's path."

 Petraeus and Dr. Henry Kissinger were the inaugural recipients of the Recanati-Kaplan Award for Civic Excellence and Cultural Engagement, presented by the 92nd Street Y on 19 May 2019.
 92Y later established an Online Master Class in Leadership featuring a library series of lectures by Petraeus.

 On 19 November 2020, General Petraeus became the first American military professional to deliver the annual Lee Knowles Lecture at Cambridge University's Trinity College.

 On 7 December 2020, the Institute for the Study of War launched "The General David H. Petraeus Center for Emerging Leaders" to offer new educational and professional development programs to its students.
 Petraeus has been on the board of ISW since November 2013.

+In August 2026, Petraeus was named to Forbes's inaugural list of America's 250 most successful living veterans.